Implementing the Strangler Fig Pattern with AWS Migration Hub Refactor Spaces - Incremental Microservices Migration

 Routing and Multi-Account Support

 Refactor Spaces routes consist of a default route (fallback to the monolith) and service routes (forwarding to microservices).
 URL path-based routing sends /api/orders to the new microservice while everything else goes to the monolith.
 In a multi-account configuration, you can place the monolith and microservices in different accounts to enforce security boundaries.
+Service endpoints support two types: Lambda functions and HTTP URLs (ALB or NLB endpoints).
+When targeting Lambda, serverless microservices can be directly integrated; when targeting HTTP URLs, containerized services running on ECS or EKS can be placed behind them.
 Adding a new microservice only requires creating a service and a route; Refactor Spaces automatically manages the API Gateway configuration changes.
 To learn migration strategies with Refactor Spaces comprehensively, check out technical books (Amazon).

 Refactor Spaces itself incurs no additional charges.
 Costs depend on the automatically provisioned resources: API Gateway, NLB, and Transit Gateway.
-API Gateway request pricing (approximately $3.50 per million requests) is the primary cost driver.
+API Gateway request pricing is the primary cost driver.
+Transit Gateway attachment and data processing charges also accumulate as the number of services grows in multi-account configurations.
 After migration is complete, decommissioning the monolith and deleting the Refactor Spaces environment also stops the proxy resource charges.
+As a limit, the maximum of 50 services and 100 routes per environment means that large-scale systems with hundreds of microservices must either split across multiple environments or plan a transition to directly managing API Gateway after migration completion.

 Summary

 Refactor Spaces automatically builds the infrastructure for the strangler fig pattern, supporting incremental migration from monoliths to microservices.
 URL path-based routing enables feature-by-feature migration, and multi-account configurations enforce security boundaries.
-Adding a new microservice only requires creating a service and a route, with API Gateway configuration changes managed automatically.
+Both Lambda and HTTP URL service endpoints are supported, and rollback during migration is achieved by simply deleting a route.
+Compared to other approaches, operational overhead is lower, providing an environment where migration teams can focus on application decomposition.